SN 393: Suggested as classical nova

 The decline time of classical novae is measured typically as the duration of decline by 3 mag from peak.
-This so-called t3 time ranges from typical 25-30 days (a months or two) for fast novae up to ten months for the slowest known classical novae (and even longer for diffusion induced novae).
+This so-called t3 time ranges from typical 25–30 days (a month or two) for fast novae up to ten months for the slowest known classical novae (and even longer for diffusion induced novae).
 Thus, this historical transient could easily have been caused by a (slow) classical nova: postulating a peak brightness of (at least) 2 mag for the historical sighting and vanishing to invisibility (>5 mag) within 8 months, it could be a slow nova.
 The brighter the peak, the faster the nova: if the peak was −1 mag (like Sirius) or −4 (like Venus) and declined to >5 mag within eight months (6 mag or more in eight months) it could also refer to a moderately fast nova.
 Possible (and certainly not the only) candidates in the Chinese constellation of Wei are according to: